openjdk/jdk/doc/hotspot-style.md

 * Keep the include lines alphabetically sorted.

 * Put conditional inclusions (`#if ...`) at the end of the include list.

+### JTReg Tests

+* JTReg tests should have meaningful names.

+* JTReg tests associated with specific bugs should be tagged with the `@bug` keyword in the test description.

+* JTReg tests should be organized by component or feature under `test/`, in a directory hierarchy that generally follows that of the `src/` directory.
+There may be additional subdirectories to further categorize tests by feature.
+This structure makes it easy to run a collection of tests associated with a specific feature by specifying the associated directory as the source of the tests to run.

+    * Some (older) tests use the associated bug number in the directory name, the test name, or both.
+That naming style should no longer be used, with existing tests using that style being candidates for migration.

 ### Naming